UMD: A Globally Connected University

 Ginette Alomar Eldredge, PhD, is the Program Director and will accompany students to Spain.
 Ginette focuses in Spanish Medieval Literature, specifically the representation of the female subject during this period.
-On May 2017 she will have graduated with a Doctor of Philosophy from the University of Maryland, College Park.
+On May 2017 she earned the degree of Doctor of Philosophy from the University of Maryland, College Park.
 She also holds a Master’s in Spanish Studies from the University of Puerto Rico.
 In 2002, she relocated to the United States where she has taught Spanish at all levels.
 She has published articles in her areas of interest: literature and art history.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities: